-Typically, you can build your stateless compute node image on the Management Node if it will have the same OS and architecture with the node.
+Typically, you can build your stateless compute node image on the Management Node, if it has the same OS and architecture as the node.
 If you need another OS image or architecture than the OS installed on the Management Node, you will need a machine that meets the OS and architecture you want for the image and create the image on that node.

 4.3.1.1.
-Make the compute node packaging list
+Make the compute node add/exclude packaging list